natepmay/finfetch/README.md

 Finfetch keeps a small database on your machine with only enough information to 1) authenticate a single user, 2) display your bank names and account "masks" (last four digits of account numbers), 3) request transaction data from Plaid.
 No transaction data is kept within this database--that lives in the CSVs that you download.

 To prevent an attacker with access to your hard drive from gaining API privileges to your accounts, your Plaid access keys are stored in an encrypted form.
-If you forget your password you'll simply need to reconnect your banks (the app will walk you through this).
+If you forget your password you can delete the file `db.db` in the `backend` directory, but you'll need to contact Plaid's support if you want to remove these accounts from your billing.

 Since Finfetch runs a local server that is only accessible to your machine, others on your network will not be able to access your running process.
 I've done my best to mitigate the risks of XSS attacks but will be interested to hear from those more well-versed in cybersecurity on whether their are additional measures that can be taken.